 Enterprise User Authentication Profile (EUA) - This defines a means to establish one name per user that can then be used on all of the devices and software that participate in this integration profile.
 It greatly facilitates centralized user authentication management and provides users with the convenience and speed of a single sign-on.
 This profile leverages Kerberos (RFC 1510) and the HL7 CCOW standard (user subject).
 User authentication is a necessary step for most application and data access operations and it is a workflow improvement for the users.
 The IHE EUA Profile adds value to the CCOW specification for the user subject by specifying the user subject and CCOW user subject suffix.
 This profile does not address security features such as audit trails, access control, authorization management and PKI.
-Future profiles will be developed to address these security features in a manner complementary to this EUA profile.
+Future profiles will be developed to address these security features in a manner complementary to this EUA Profile.

 The environment is assumed to be a single enterprise, governed by a single security policy and having a common network domain.
-Unsecured domains -- in particular, Internet access -- are of

-1050 interest, but not in the scope of this profile.
+Unsecured domains -- in particular, Internet access -- are of interest, but not in the scope of this profile.
 Considerations for applications such as telemedicine and patient remote access to healthcare data are therefore also not in its scope.
-See ITI TF-=: Appendix G.
+See ITI TF-1: Appendix G.

-Node and machine authentication is specified in the IHE Basic Security Profile as specified in the IHE Radiology Technical Framework and is not part of this profile.
+Node and machine authentication is specified in the Audit Trail and Node Authentication (ATNA) Profile and is not part of this profile.